gmac/schema-stitching-handbook/04-cross-service-interfaces/README.md

 # Example 4 – Cross-service interfaces

-This example demonstrates setting up a GraphQL interface that spans across service boundaries, as described in the [merged interfaces](https://www.graphql-tools.com/docs/stitch-type-merging#merged-interfaces) documentation.
-This feature of schema stitching is easy to overlook, yet is incredibly useful when designing a user-friendly API.
+This example explores setting up a GraphQL interface that spans across service boundaries, as described in the [merged interfaces documentation](https://www.graphql-tools.com/docs/stitch-type-merging#merged-interfaces).
+This is an extremely powerful feature made possible by the flexibility of type merging, yet it's easy to overlook.

 **This example demonstrates:**